gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 size of the canvas.
 In the case above you can see we are doing nothing but passing on our position data directly.
-Since the position data is already in clipspace there is no work to do. *If you want 3D it's up to you to supply shaders that convert from 3D to clipspace because WebGL is a rasterization API*.
+Since the position data is already in clipspace there is no work to do. *If you want 3D it's up to you to supply shaders that convert from 3D to clipspace because WebGL is only a rasterization API*.

 For 2D stuff you would probably rather work in pixels than clipspace so let's change the shader so we can supply rectangles in pixels and have